ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/LiSSA-RATLR-V2/README.md

 ## Usage
 1. Select the configuration you want to use for evaluation in `./lissa/configs`, e.g., `./lissa/configs/req2code-significance/SMOS_-102959883_artifact_artifact_reasoning_gpt_gpt-4o-2024-05-13.json`.
 You can also provide a directory containing multiple configurations.
-2. Configure your OpenAI API key and organization in a `.env` file.
+2. Configure your OpenAI API key and organization in a `.env` file (or directly in your environment variables).
 You can use the provided template file as a template [lissa/env-template](./lissa/env-template).
 You can set both to `dummy` if you just want to use the caches.
 (If you are using the docker container, this is already set up.)
 3. LiSSA caches requests in order to be reproducible.
 The cache is located in the cache folder.
-E.g., `./lissa/cahce-r2c` (Requriement to Code).
+E.g., `./lissa/cache-r2c` (Requirement to Code).
 You can delete the cache to force a new request.
 4. Run `java -jar lissa/target/ratlr-*-jar-with-dependencies.jar eval -c configs/....` to run the evaluation.
 You can provide a JSON or a directory containing JSON configurations.
 5. The results will be printed to the console and saved to a file in the current directory.
 The name is also printed to the console.